-This part of the report will document the requirements against which any proposed solution must be measured.
-While the exact requirements for this document will be published separately, this part of the report will include:
+This deliverable will identify the requirements against which any proposed solution must be measured.
+While the exact requirements for this document will be published separately, you can expect to produce the following:

-- A context diagram that describes the scope and high-level data flow of the computer-based information system. - Use case diagram(s) that describe the scope and organization of functional requirements for the computer-based information system. - Use case specifications that describe the process flows, scenarios, and other related information for each use case. - An activity diagram that illustrates the details of a complex scenario described in one of the use case specifications. - A decision table that provides details for set of business rules that are implemented by this project. - A conceptual data model that describes the requirements for the data store necessary to persist data required by the computer-based information-system. - A state-machine diagram that documents the various states and transition conditions applicable to a major construct within the data model.
+- A context diagram that describes the scope and high-level data flow of the computer-based information system. - Use case diagram(s) that describe the scope and organization of functional requirements for the computer-based information system. - Use case specifications that describe the process flows, scenarios, and other related information for each use case. - An activity diagram that illustrates the details of a complex scenario described in one of the use case specifications. - A conceptual data model that describes the requirements for the data store necessary to persist data required by the computer-based information-system. - A state-machine diagram that documents the various states and transition conditions applicable to a major construct within the data model.